An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion

 We have now proved our statement for the Arnoldi algorithm.
-Since the matrix $(\gamma I-\Asym)^{-1}$ is symmetric, the Arnoldi algorithm automatically reduces to the symmetric Arnoldi algorithm (cf. section~6.6 in \cite{Saaditer}). \end{proof} The relation between algorithm~\ref{alg:arnlike} and algorithm~\ref{alg:arn} stated in lemma~\ref{lembasisVWext} has another important obvious consequence, which is noted in corollary~\ref{cor:symarnlike}. \begin{corollary} Due to lemma~\ref{lembasisVWext}, the for-loop $j$ in algorithm~\ref{alg:arnlike} only needs to run over $j=m-1,m$ for $m>3$. \end{corollary} That things change for $m>3$ can also be seen in the proof of lemma~\ref{lembasisVWext}.
-The following lemma relates the compression $S_m=V_m^TAV_m$ of $A$ in the extended Krylov subspace to the compression $\widetilde{S}_{m-1}=W_{m-1}^T\Asym W_{m-1}$ of $\Asym$ in the Krylov space $\mathcal{K}_{m-1}((\gamma I-\Asym)^{-1},\bsym)$. \begin{lemma} Let $\widetilde{S}_{m-1}=W_{m-1}^T\Asym W_{m-1}$.
-Then, for $S_m=V_m^TAV_m$, one can find
+Since the matrix $(\gamma I-\Asym)^{-1}$ is symmetric, the Arnoldi algorithm automatically reduces to the symmetric Arnoldi algorithm (cf. Section~6.6 of Saad's book~\cite{Saaditer}).
+Hence, $\widehat{h}_{j-1,m-1}=0$ for $j-1\leq m-3$, and we obtain $h_{jm}=0$ for $j \leq m-2$. \end{proof} The first $m$ steps of Algorithm~\ref{alg:arnlike} and the first $m-1$ steps of Algorithm~\ref{alg:arn} can be written compactly as